ni14forgit/dex-mimic/README.md

 ## To Add

 -   [ ] Incorporate fees on trades.
 Uniswap-v2 implements 0.3% fee that is allocated to the token reserves of the liquidity pool.
--   [ ] Maintain minimum liquidity within pool and minimum liquidity contribution to avoid rounding-to-zero errors.
+-   [ ] Maintain minimum liquidity within pool and minimum contribution/withdraw amounts to avoid rounding-to-zero errors.